Bernard-Dugas/r.diag/README.md

  of it is still in F77).
 As a consequnce of this, the conversion tool requires a FORTRAN to C wrapper for the UdUnits v2 C routines.
 This is again available on github.com (see mfvalin/wrapper-code/udunits).
+ However, a version of this package is included here for convenience

  Some versions of the toolkit may also use the DDFUN90 package as produced by  David H. Bailey of the NERSC, Lawrence Berkeley Lab.